kofaysi/ragemore-pnp-rearranged/README.md

    ```sh
     ./process_pdf.sh RAGEMORE-PNP.pdf
    ```
+   The input file will not be edited.
 The output PDF will be saved with the same name as the input, but with -rearranged appended to the filename (e.g., RAGEMORE-PNP-rearranged.pdf).

 ## Detailed Steps